Come along to the Science Museum on 25 January and delve back in time to your childhood.

-Plus, all the regular Lates highlights are waiting for you to enjoy, including live music, the Punk Science comedy show and the best silent disco in town.
+Plus, the regular Lates highlights are waiting for you to enjoy, including live music and the best silent disco in town.

 Science Museum Lates are adults-only, after-hours theme nights that take place in the Museum on the last Wednesday of every month.
 Each entry in this hugely popular ongoing series of events centres on a different theme: from sex to climate change, from big data to childhood.